surajsharan/Tensorflow/README.md

 Sign dataset prediction

-The dataset is a sampled from sign datset in H5 format.
+The dataset is a sample from sign datset in H5 format.